 The rubber has often been referred to a separate category or even a middle category between Chinese spin and Euro speed rubbers.

 Tenergy 05 is not as tacky as the Chinese rubber but it produces more spin than the Chinese rubber.
-The high speed and sponge for mechanical spin puts it closer to European table tennis rubbers.
+The high speed and sponge for mechanical spin puts it closer to European ping pong rubbers.
 So you get some of the advantages of traditional Chinese tacky rubbers (easy spin on serves and loops), but with great blocking and driving ability.
 The rubber can perform the offensive style very well. it is like a Euro and Chinese rubber being fused together.